 While the biopsychosocial burden arising from IBD is well-quantified, the experience of living with IBD has also received attention from qualitative researchers, with a recent systematic review including 23 qualitative studies (Fourie et al., 2018).
 However, lived experience of those with IBD accompanied by anxiety and depression has not been widely studied.
 One recent qualitative study examined the experience of people with IBD, anxiety and low mood (Jordan et al., 2018), and documented the following four themes: 'under performance', 'preventing an accident', 'lack of understanding', and 'stigma'.
 However, this study focused only on patients with moderate/severe anxiety or low mood, and did not include the perspectives of health professionals working with people with IBD.
 It is important to address this gap in research, to increase understanding about the needs of those with lower levels of anxiety or depression that whilst impacting on the lived experience of IBD, may not be treated within current service provision (Carter et al., 2014; Patton, 1999).
 Further, there are no other qualitative studies exploring the experience of living with IBD and co-morbid anxiety and depression across more than one country, yet differences in culture and healthcare models may contribute to how patients perceive their lives and illness experience.

-Indeed, models for healthcare delivery relevant to IBD care vary even between those multicultural countries with an Anglo-Saxon majority such as the UK and Australia.
-While both these countries have a well-developed public healthcare system, there is greater use of private healthcare in Australia, with 46% of Australians (APRA, 2018) versus just 11% of British people (Cooke O’Dowd et al., 2018) using private hospital cover in addition to public healthcare.
+Indeed, models for healthcare delivery relevant to IBD care vary even between English-speaking countries such as the UK and Australia.
+While both have a well-developed public healthcare system, there is greater use of private healthcare in Australia, with 46% of Australians (APRA, 2018) versus just 11% of British people (Cooke O’Dowd et al., 2018) using private hospital cover in addition to public healthcare.
 On the other hand, in both countries only 12% of IBD services have access to a mental health practitioner (RCP, 2014; Mikocka-Walus A, 2018).
 Most patients therefore access mental healthcare via general not IBD specific pathways.
-In the UK, the Improving Access to Psychological Therapies (IAPT) programme that offers psychological therapies for patients with anxiety or depression was implemented in 2008 (Clark, 2011).
+In the UK, the Improving Access to Psychological Therapies (IAPT) program that offers psychological therapies for patients with anxiety or depression was implemented in 2008 (Clark, 2011).
 A recent report showed improved waiting times, referrals completion, and recovery using the IAPT (NHS Digital, 2018).
 However, despite these improvements, the majority of patients with common mental disorders do not receive adequate treatment and the inequalities in the access to treatment persist (McManus et al., 2016).

 In Australia, Better Access initiative enables people with a mental disorder to receive up to 10 mental health services a year (DepartmentofHealth, 2018).
 Better Access initiative has improved access to mental healthcare, including those disadvantaged, with improved mental health outcomes, in a cost-effective fashion and with waiting times of only up to 14 days (DepartmentofHealth, 2014).